gita/gita-frontend-v2/README.md

 ## Community

-Join the [Discord chat server](https://discord.gg/gX8dstApZX) and hang out with others in the community.
+Join our [Slack](https://join.slack.com/t/vedvyas/shared_invite/zt-1o5himgxu-1e905aI7FM_8QsxbtiyVNA) and hang out with others in the community.

-You can also use [GitHub Discussions](https://github.com/gita/bhagavad-gita-api/discussions) to ask questions or tell us about projects you have built using this API.
+You can also use [GitHub Discussions](https://github.com/gita/gita-frontend-v2/discussions) to ask questions or tell us about projects you have built using this API.

 ## Contributors ✨